A Right to Housing?

 to accept the housing crisis as inevitable or immutable.

 "In his signature electric prose, Stein explicates the complexity of our present moment, when activists teeter on the knife-edge between possibility and despair.
 With radical honesty, Stein acknowledges difficult truths about progressive victories, while never suggesting a retreat from working to achieve them.
-Highly recommended for activists of all stripes, but a 'must-read' for everyone who has struggled to instantiate a human right to housing."
+Highly recommended for activists of all stripes, but a must-read for everyone who has struggled to instantiate a human right to housing."

 -Gail Radford, author of Modern Housing for America: Policy Struggles in the New Deal Era

-"What a pleasure to see inside the doubting mind of Samuel Stein as he grapples with the impossibility of our housing quagmire.
-If you too have the uncomfortable suspicion that solving housing might be hopeless: read this book."
+a pleasure to see inside the doubting mind of Samuel Stein as he

 -Amanda Huron, author of Carving Out the Commons: Tenant Organizing and Housing Cooperatives in Washington, D.C.